-If your device was recently lost or stolen, we're here to help.
-You can suspend your account and block the device from being used on any network by contacting Customer Service, or accessing My T-mobile.
-As soon as your device is blocked and your account is suspended, you don't have to worry about someone having access to anything on your phone or using your service.
+If your phone, tablet, or wearable was recently lost or stolen, we're here to help.
+You can suspend your account and block the device from being used on any network by contacting Customer Service or accessing My T-mobile.
+As soon as your device is blocked and your account is suspended, you don't have to worry about someone having access to your device or using your service.

 If you believe your device is incorrectly listed as lost or stolen, contact Customer Service for assistance.

 Postpaid accounts bill you at the end of the month and you may be paying for your device via EIP or another device program such as JUMP!.

 - Before you do anything else, try to call your lost device and listen for its ringtone.